 Best Mattress for Joint Pain

-For those of you suffering with joint pain caused by conditions such as arthritis, your choice of mattress could make all the difference between waking up refreshed or in pain.
+For those of you suffering from joint pain caused by conditions such as arthritis, your choice of mattress could make all the difference between waking up refreshed or in pain.

 - Thick springs have less give and can cause discomfort around pressure points, so coil mattresses are best avoided for those with sensitive joints.